 Robert A. Heinlein: 'Requiem' (1940); The Day After Tomorrow (1941), Methuselah's Children (1941/1958); 'Waldo' (1942); Red Planet (1949); The Puppet Masters (1951); Revolt in 2100 (1953); Double Star (1956); Starship Troopers (1959); Stranger in a Strange Land (1961); Farnham's Freehold (1964); The Moon is a Harsh Mistress (1966); Time Enough for Love (1973); Friday (1982); For Us, the Living (2004; written 1939)

 Heinlein was of the libertarian right, and has been treated harshly by anarchist critics.
-For John Pilgrim ‘the appearance of Heinlein's Day After Tomorrow proved beyond all doubt that Heinlein is that virtually unique creature, a fascist science fiction writer’ (1963).
-Michael Moorcock, similarly, said that if someone sitting opposite him on a tube train were reading Mein Kampf with obvious enjoyment and approval, it probably wouldn’t disturb him much more then if it were Heinlein they were reading.
-Heinlein’s later stories, especially, he described as paternalistic, xenophobic, misanthropic, and anti-libertarian.
+For John Pilgrim "the appearance of Heinlein's Day After Tomorrow proved beyond all doubt that Heinlein is that virtually unique creature, a fascist science fiction writer" (1963).
+Michael Moorcock, similarly, said that if someone sitting opposite him on a tube train were reading Mein Kampf with obvious enjoyment and approval, it probably wouldn't disturb him much more then if it were Heinlein they were reading.
+Heinlein's later stories, especially, he described as paternalistic, xenophobic, misanthropic, and anti-libertarian.
 Moorcock expressed horror at the way radicals were taken in by Heinlein—"even supporters of the Angry Brigade" being among them; this was perhaps, he suggested, because Heinlein's vague prose allowed readers to interpret him in the way closest to their own sympathies.

 Red Planet won the Libertarian Futurist Society Hall of Fame Award in 1996, as did Methuselah's Children in 1997 and Time Enough for Love in 1998, and Requiem in 2003.